Mr. Morgan's Last Love: Production

 The film was shot in Paris, Brittany, Brussels and Cologne in August 2011.

 The book's French protagonist Monsieur Armand was changed to American Mr. Morgan.
 Nettelbeck wrote the screenplay with Caine in mind.

 Reception

 Mr. Morgan's Last Love received mixed reviews.
 On Rotten Tomatoes, the film holds a 31% rating, based on 39 reviews, with an average score of 4.67/10.
 The website's critics consensus reads: "Last Love benefits from a typically strong Michael Caine performance, but it's ultimately too mawkish and dawdling to make much impact."
 Metacritic gives the film a score of 36 out of 100, sampled from thirteen reviews.

+Peter Bradshaw, writing in The Guardian, called the film a "coy and unendurable tale of a tastefully sexless May-to-December romance".
+"This dull, dawdling film, adapted from Françoise Dorner’s novel “La Douceur Assassine,” eventually succumbs to sentimentality," wrote Stephen Holden in the NYT.